haf-decent/arpping/README.md

 ```

 #### discover
 The discover method returns an array of hosts found on the local network.
-Each host entry contains the host's ip and mac address, and can also be assigned a type based on its mac address VendorID.
+Each host entry contains the host's name, ip and mac address, and can also be assigned a type based on its mac address VendorID.
 The host entry that represents the machine running the script will have a `isHostDevice` key set with a value of true.
 ```javascript
 const Arpping = require('arpping');
 const arpping = new Arpping(options);